 The best way to quickly narrow down the high-speed internet options in your area is to use our convenient zip code checker tool.
 Simply enter your zip code and you will get a list of providers in your area, their speeds, packages, and starting prices.

-Next, you can begin your research into the best internet deals available in your location.
+Next, you can begin your research into deals and promotions you could take advantage of.
+You can read our guide for useful tips and money-saving deals on Internet plans available near you.
 It's a good idea to read online reviews, as well as talk to local family and friends to find out their experiences with various companies.

 The Best High-Speed Internet for Rural Areas

 If you live out in the country, you're likely to have a harder time than urbanites accessing a high-speed internet connection.
 The FCC closely tracks internet access statistics, and according to their 2016, Broadband Progress Report, 39% of rural Americans have no access to 25Mbps service.
 Furthermore, 20% of those who live away from the city don't even have access to a 4Mbps connection.
 Even so, there are a number of rural internet options that are solid enough for regular use:

 - DSL: According to FCC data, more than 70% of rural residents have access to DSL service.
 The suitability of DSL as high-speed internet service depends on how far you are from the DSLAM (digital subscriber line access multiplexer), which is essentially a signal repeater.
 Those close to the DSLAM will get higher speeds than those who are close to the 2 - 3-mile distance limit.

 - Satellite: If you live in an area with access to satellite internet, you could get speeds up to 25Mbps, as I mentioned earlier.
 You won't get as much data as you do with cable internet, but for those with low-demand households, this can be a good choice.